nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ### Getting help: `help`

-Displays the list of funtionalities available by YAMOM.
+Displays the list of functionalities available by YAMOM.

 Format: `help`